-The mission of Kiteboard 4 Cancer is to harness the power of wind and water to benefit lives affected by cancer.
+The mission of Kiteboard 4 Cancer is to harness the power of the elements to benefit lives affected by cancer.

 Part kite festival, part chaos, ALL FUN.

 KB4C is a festival for all that celebrates life through the healing powers of facing challenge in the elements, benefiting a cause that affects all of us.